prataprc/fRTOS/README.md

 This repository contains reference code that I have used to implement a functional Real-Time-Operating-System, a long time back.

-Subsequently in another project I had to experiment this on M68K processor.
+Subsequently in another project I had to experiment this for M68K processor.

 About the Directory structure
 -----------------------------